 When you’re in the construction industry, the knowledge and experience of your CPA can make all the difference.
-“A CPA should really understand the nuts and bolts of the construction industry if a contractor is truly going to have a valuable business partner in its corner,” says Warren E.Hennagin, managing director of Gelman & Associates, Certified Public Accountants and Business Advisors.
+“A CPA should really understand the nuts and bolts of the construction industry if a contractor is truly going to have a valuable business partner in its corner,” says Larry Kane, partner of Gelman LLP, Certified Public Accountants and Business Advisors.

-According to Hennagin, a “CPA that thoroughly understands your business can function not only by preparing taxes and financial statements but also by being a valued business consultant and ‘quasi’ partner.
+According to Mr. Kane, a “CPA that thoroughly understands your business can function not only by preparing taxes and financial statements but also by being a valued business consultant and ‘quasi’ partner.
 In the construction business, that means understanding virtually anything that has a financial impact on a project or a company.
 Some of these factors include being able to evaluate various accounting software packages as well as internal company procedures so that proper estimating, bidding, job cost control, change orders and burden allocations are easily and properly handled.

 There are also many federally sponsored programs, each with its own set of complex regulations that your CPA might be able to help you navigate through.
 One such initiative is the Small Business Administration (SBA) 8(a) program for small ‘disadvantaged’ businesses.
 Ideally, the CPA firm should also assist the company with its long-term planning, so that the type of entity, systems and other resources will be appropriate for the goals of the company.”

 Here are a few of the things a CPA for the construction industry should understand: